Introduction to Business Services

 • Description.
 A description of the service.

 • Service Type.
-Indicates the service type.
+The type of service.
 Values include Business Service, IT Service, Device Service, or a custom service type.

 • Organization.
 The organization that owns the service.